 deploy stage will contain jobs that copy the generated jar file to the server.

-In the snippet above, we configured the job to use a docker container that contains Maven version 3 and JDK 11.
+In the snippet above, we configured the job to use a Docker container that has Maven version 3 and JDK 11 pre-installed.

 stage keyword indicates that this job belongs to the